-Enter soy.
-Soyfoods are high in protein, so no worries that you'll lose any energy if you swap soy for meat - it's all here.
-You also have your essential omega 3s, iron, fiber, calcium, magnesium and zinc.
+There is a bit of controversy around soy.
+I don't eat much of it myself, but I do love edamame.
+You have your essential omega 3s, iron, fiber, calcium, magnesium and zinc.
 Did you also know that soy is cholesterol free?
 Yup, it's a high quality, heart-healthy plant protein.
 Then there's the whole sustainability piece with soyfoods using less energy, water and land than its animal protein counterparts.
-So what's not to like?
+So there's some reason to like some soy.

-My soy of choice at the moment is edamame - the appetizer you always order before sushi in Japanese restaurants.
-I like buying edamame out of the shell and using it as my leading star in lunchtime salads.
+Like most things, you want to make sure your soy is properly sourced.
 Edamame, aka young soy beans, has more protein than any other bean and is also a complete protein with all nine essential amino acids.
 Of course the best part is that edamame tastes really good.

 To make things even healthier, I created zucchini noodles, or zoodles, to toss the edamame in, and dressed it all with a fresh and nutty vinaigrette with chopped walnuts on top.
 This is going to be my go-to summer salad.
 It's great cold and the flavors get even better over time.
-I hope you enjoy it at an upcoming picnic, or while you're out celebrating National Soyfoods Month.
+I hope you enjoy it at an upcoming picnic!

 Edamame Tossed Zoodles with Honey Walnut Vinaigrette